Lake, Mississippi

 Lake is a town in Newton and Scott counties, Mississippi.
-The population was 408 at the 2000 census.
+As of the 2020 census, Lake had a population of 475.

+History

+Lake was originally known as Marysville.
+In 1859, the community was the eastern terminus of the railroad eastward from Vicksburg.
+A railway turntable and car barn were constructed east of the community.
+These structures were destroyed on April 24, 1863 during Grierson's Raid.

+During Maj.
+Gen. William Tecumseh Sherman's Meridian campaign, a detachment led by General Andrew Hickenlooper destroyed two locomotives, 35 rail cars, tracks, and an engine house.
+The force also burned machine shops, livery stables, a railroad depot, sawmills, and turpentine tanks.
+The total amount of damage Sherman's force completed in Lake was estimated at $1,000,000.

+Lake was incorporated on February 9, 1867.

+In 1906, Lake had a population of 500, four churches, a bank, two sawmills, and two seminaries.

 Geography

 Lake is located at (32.343228, -89.328193).
 The town is located mostly within Scott County, with a portion on the east in adjacent Newton County.
 In the 2000 census, 393 of the town's 408 residents (96.3%) lived in Scott County and 15 (3.7%) in Newton County.

 According to the United States Census Bureau, the town has a total area of 1.1 square miles (2.8 km^{2}), all land.